AlQallaf/health-tracker/README.md

 ## Current Features

 1. **Daily Tab**
-   - Routine checklist with daily completion stored per day.
+   - Routine checklist with daily completion stored per day; switch the date picker to review other days.
    - Daily tasks list with inline add/delete and checkbox state.
    - **AI Day Planner** button: opens a modal to enter tasks/context, calls Gemini to get a JSON day plan in EN/AR, lets the user edit/approve/delete each proposed task, and converts approved ones into actual daily tasks.